wpendl99/.github/profile/essentials/discord/discord.md

 > [https://discord.gg/PZ4fZbducn](https://discord.gg/PZ4fZbducn)

-From a desktop computer you can use Discord from your browser.
+From a desktop computer, you can use Discord from your browser.
 From your phone you will need to install the application from the app store.

-If you have never used Discord before you will need to create a free account.
+If you have never used Discord before, you will need to create a free account.
 Take a minute to also set up your avatar.

 ## A brief tour